AdRoll/fledge_lab/README.md

 ### Selecting Chromium Version

-The `docker-compose.yml` file has a `CHROMIUM_REVISION` argument for the **selenium** container.
+The `docker-compose.yml` file has a `CHROMIUM_REVISION` argument for the **client** container.
 You can change this number to automatically have that specific revision of Chromium downloaded and installed along with its corresponding driver that allows _selenium_ to control the browser.
+(NOTE: For ARM architectures, fledge_lab currently only supports the latest stable version of Chromium)

 The **revision number is not the same as version** and it is not that simple to get a version mapping.
 However, one nice trick is to visit this [link](https://www.googleapis.com/download/storage/v1/b/chromium-browser-snapshots/o/Linux_x64%2FLAST_CHANGE?alt=media) to download a text file containing the latest available revision number.